 If companies don’t upgrade their office environments to meet new health standards, they might lose it in the long run.
 Many corporations and commercial offices have practiced “densification” for a very long time to cut costs and increase productivity.
 However, according to Pogue-McLaurin, “Densification will take a hiatus.”
 As companies go on to practice social distancing through the spaced office, the real impact will soon start to show in the real estate sector.

 Large commercial real estate services firms such as Cushman & Wakefield are taking office spacing quite seriously.
 They have recently introduced a Six Feet Office model that would practice a six-feet distance rule for stopping human-to-human transmission.

 While the pandemic is still at large, the change in office space design seems like a viable solution but companies are trying different ideas.
 Other experts suggest that the office environment shift will also depend on the company’s individual needs.

-Much small business and commercial complexes that cannot accommodate more space are looking towards other innovative ideas.
+Many small businesses and commercial complexes that cannot accommodate more space are looking toward other innovative ideas.
 Companies might work closely with real estate brokers and firms to meet their requirements.